-A unique aspect of the French school system is that all children have access to Maternelle education before Elementary school, when compulsory schooling begins.
-Although it is optional, nine out of ten children attend Maternelle usually from the age of three.
+A unique aspect of the French school system is that all children have access to Maternelle education before Elementary school.

-Maternelle is not a preschool or a childcare centre, but a genuine school where all teaching is based on French educational curicula.
-The children learn to socialise and develop independence, knowledge and skills and also study French, English or other languages.
+Maternelle School is not a preschool or a daycare centre, but a genuine school where all teaching is based on French educational programmes.
+Children learn to socialize and develop their independence, knowledge and skills and also learn French, English or other languages.
+Maternelle is compulsory in France from the age of 3, but the Lycée Condorcet welcomes children aged 2 and a half who will reach the age of 3 during the calendar year (before 31 December of the start of the school year), subject to available space.

 The Maternelle is divided into three levels: Petite Section, Moyenne Section, Grande Section, according to age: